-This passage occurs in the Narrative Lectionary, Year 1 (most recently Oct 19, 2014).
+This passage occurs in the Narrative Lectionary, Year 1 (most recently Oct 19, 2014); it also occurs many years in the Revised Common Lectionary during Lent.

 נביא ("Nivea" meaning "prophet", 51:1 (intro to Psalm): The word prophecy often means prediction in modern popular imagination and film (Harry Potter/Star Wars).
 The prophets in the Bible did not predict the future.
 Rather, they spoke the word of God, which often included future possibilities for judgment or promises of blessing.
 But the main job of the prophet was to speak the Word of the Lord to the present situation, in this case, a king who had sinned badly.
 Very badly.